-The parties are entitled to be accompanied by their advisor(s) in all meetings and interviews at which the party is entitled to be present, including meetings, interviews, and hearings.
-Advisors should help their advisees prepare for each meeting and exercise their rights during the process.
-Advisors are expected to advise ethically, with integrity and in good faith.
+The parties are entitled to be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake, interviews, and hearings.
+Advisors should help their advisees prepare for each meeting, and are expected to advise ethically, with integrity and in good faith.
 The University cannot guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the University is not obligated to provide one.